 Blackburn 17 May 2021

 The multiplex in the Odyssey Pavilion, in Belfast, opened in May 2001.
 Owned by Village Cinemas, it was initially branded as Warner Village, then leased to Vue.
 On 28 May 2006 Odyssey Cinemas Ltd, owned by Patrick O’Sullivan, acquired the lease and the cinema was re-branded Storm.
 (Incorrect news reports stated that Mr. O’Sullivan had bought the cinema outright for €7m.)
 In February 2010 Mr. O’Sullivan lost a court case in which he sought to have the lease annulled on the grounds that the former operator had not disclosed loud music and vibrations from a nearby bar and nightclub that had led to complaints from cinemagoers.
 Delivering his verdict, the judge remarked that Mr O'Sullivan was merely using this issue as a ploy to get out of his lease.
 Meanwhile, in April 2008, Entertainment Enterprises Group had teamed up with Odeon to acquire Mr. O’Sullivan’s five Storm cinemas in Ireland (at Naas, Waterford, Limerick, Portlaoise and Cavan Town).

 Presumably Mr. O’Sullivan was disposing of his cinema interests, and the lease

-by Village-Theatres 3 Ltd, a subsidiary of Village Cinemas, and has
+was then operated by Village-Theatres 3 Ltd, a subsidiary of Village Cinemas,

 This multiplex was created when the former Brunswick Bowling Alley/Superbowl at Pennyburn Industrial Estate was substantially redeveloped into all all-round entertainment complex.